 John R. Hansen

 America’s growing trade deficits, especially in manufactured goods, indicate that our nation’s international competitiveness – the ability of Americans to earn as much producing exports as they spend on imports – has fallen dramatically.
-Since the mid-1970s, rising trade deficits have killed millions of American jobs and have forced thousands of American factories to downsize or close their U.S.-based production lines.
+Since the mid-1970s, rising trade deficits have killed millions of American jobs and have forced tens of thousands of American factories to downsize or close their U.S.-based production lines.

 This note describes how a Market Access Charge (MAC) could put these U.S. workers and factories back on the job.